 Far be it from us to judge anyone for toting a bota bag or bottle (or three) of whiskey into the wild: There are physiological and psychological reasons for upping your backcountry bar game.
 Returning to camp for a hot toddy can be restorative, both mentally and physically.
-Just don’t forget that alcohol can give you a false sense of warmth while actually lowering your body temperature, so drink in moderation when you’re in the backcountry.
+Just remember that alcohol can give you a false sense of warmth while actually lowering your body temperature, so drink responsibly when you’re in the backcountry.
 Drinking too much can also put you in real danger from something as simple as a stumble in the wrong place, so use your brain.

 The Origins of the Hot Toddy

-The hot toddy (the term refers to a cocktail category consisting of hot water, a brown spirit like whisky, and sweetener, often with the addition of spices and an acidic component like lemon) is believed to have originated in colonial India.
-Plantation workers sipped palm wine derived from tree sap to restore electrolytes, but another theory credits 18th century Scots who heated their whisky to suppress the cold, as well as the harshness of subpar spirits.
+The hot toddy (the term refers to a cocktail category consisting of hot water, a brown spirit like whisky, and sweetener, often with spices and an acidic component like lemon) is believed to have originated in colonial India.
+Plantation workers sipped palm wine derived from tree sap to restore electrolytes.
+Another theory credits 18th century Scots who heated their whisky to suppress the cold and the harshness of subpar spirits.
 By the 19th century, a hot elixir of brandy, spices, sugar, and water was a commonly prescribed curative in the United Kingdom; Colonial Americans favored aged rum.

 The Ideal Winter Cocktail